 Joni Hughes gave an overview/brief history of the site:-

 It initially started with the YFC wanting extra storage and space for their events.
 They approached PCC with a thought of recreating the swimming pool building into an area of storage/useful space.
 In the meantime this was put on hold due to the possible closure of the school.
-Following this Joni enquired with the Council, asking what was happening with the site.
-A Community Project was looked on favourably to develop the swimming pool site.
+Following this Joni enquired with the Council (School Service – Gareth Jones), asking what was happening with the site.
+Joni Hughes discussed the possibility of a Community Project which was looked on very favourably to develop the swimming pool site.
 It was then brought to the Community Council, involving all groups in the Community to have a representation (WI, playgroup, YFC, TIAG) and agreed that a shared project could be done with the site and possible the Council could transfer the asset over in order that the land could be looked at and possible planning permission sought.
-The Hall Committee agreed that they would be the management arrangement for any development as the swimming pool lies comfortably in the lease agreement of the hall and associated land which is due for renewal.
-This would involve a Community Asset transfer back to the Hall Committee (the school has current ownership of the swimming pool site).
-PCC has confirmed funding is available over 2 years (2 rounds) £15,000 year one and £15,000 year two, but would have to be match funded.
+The Hall Committee agreed that they would be the management arrangement for any development as the swimming pool could lie comfortably in the existing lease agreement of the hall and associated land which is due for renewal should the school service and council agree the community asset transfer.
+This would involve a Community Asset transfer back to join the Hall Committee lease (the school has current ownership of the swimming pool site).
+PCC has confirmed funding is available to apply for over 2 years (2 rounds) £15,000 year one and £15,000 year two, but would have to be match funded.
 Other funding avenues are available, RES community money and local groups to match fund.
 A report has gone through the first Property Panel at PCC who are favourable.
 A business case is currently being drawn up for removing asbestos (Joni getting quotes for removal) and available services.